waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ![webassemblysetting.png](https://github.com/waittim/waittim.github.io/raw/master/img/webassembly-setting.png)

-**Hint:** iOS is not supported yet, please use Android, MacOS and Windows.
+**Hint:** iOS is not supported yet, please use Android, macOS and Windows.
 The FPS depends on your device CPU.

 ## Why it's so fast?